@midnight: Other gimmicks

 The @midnight website provided a complete list of guests who have appeared on the show to date with a leaderboard that indicated who appeared the most and who had the most wins.

 Production

 The initial pilot for the show was called "Tweeter Dome" and was hosted by Thomas Lennon.
 It was revamped with Chris Hardwick as host, and trialed in the summer before airing at The Meltdown Comics store backroom.
 Lennon remained as co-executive producer throughout the run.

 The show was shot on Stage 2 of the Hollywood Center Studios, where the CBS series I Love Lucy was originally shot.

+Revival

+In February 2023, Deadline Hollywood reported that CBS (which, following the re-merger of CBS Corporation with Viacom, had once again became a sister to Comedy Central) was considering a revival of the series to replace The Late Late Show, after James Corden concluded his tenure on the program later in the year.
+The network had explored replacing the Late Late Show franchise with other, more cost-effective concepts besides a traditional late-night talk show.
+The report indicated that Stephen Colbert (who hosts its lead-in The Late Show, and formerly hosted Comedy Central's The Colbert Report) would serve as executive producer, and that Hardwick would not be involved.
+Pre-production of the series was halted due to the 2023 Hollywood labor disputes.

+In a June 2023 panel hosted by Deadline, CBS CEO George Cheeks stated that the network wanted to "experiment and try new things" in the post-Late Show timeslot, and explained of Colbert's involvement that "in a world when you're trying so hard to sort of drive awareness of the show's launch, to have Colbert, the number one late-night show, as executive producer and the integrated support he's going to have, because he's actually invested in the success of the show."
+On November 1, 2023, CBS announced the revival under the title After Midnight for a premiere on January 16, 2024, with Jack Martin retained as showrunner alongside Eric Pierce.
+On that night's episode of The Late Show, Colbert subsequently revealed stand-up comedian Taylor Tomlinson as the show's new host.

 Reception

 During its initial 2013 run, the series averaged 453,000 viewers in the 18–49 ratings demographic, putting it above Bravo's Watch What Happens Live, E!'s Chelsea Lately, and TBS's The Pete Holmes Show.
 It also had the youngest audience of any late-night television show.

 The week of February 17, 2014, was reported to be the show's highest rated to date; the show had 731,000 total viewers, and it tied The Daily Show as the most-watched late-night program on cable in the 18–34 demographic.